Insight: A Patient's Perspective

 Some of the most common Pulmonary Function Tests are:

-Spirometry involves asking the patient to breathe in deeply and exhale as fully and forcibly as possible, so that the measurement of the lungs’ ventilatory function can be assessed.
+Spirometry: the patient breathes in deeply and exhales as fully and forcibly as possible, so the measurement of the lungs’ ventilatory function can be assessed.

-Body plethysmography is a test that measures the gas volume of the lung, using changes of pressure that occur during breathing.
+Body plethysmography: measures the gas volume of the lung, using changes of pressure that occur during breathing.

-Diffusion capacity entails asking the patient to breathe in small amounts of carbon monoxide and measure how much of this gas gets into the blood; (this indicates the ability of the lung to allow oxygen into the blood).
+Diffusion capacity: the patient breathes in small amounts of carbon monoxide and the test measure how much of this gas gets into the blood.
+This indicates the ability of the lung to allow oxygen into the blood.

-Arterial blood gas measurements are performed by extracting a minute amount of blood from one of the small arteries in the body (usually in the wrist) in order to analyze the amount of oxygen and carbon dioxide in the blood.
+Arterial blood gas measurements: a minute amount of blood is extracted from one of the small arteries in the body (usually in the wrist) in order to analyze the amount of oxygen and carbon dioxide in the blood.

-Areas of disease and lung damage from an NTM infection may be isolated or most severe in one area of a lung.
-Surgical removal of part of a lung combined with other treatments may be recommended.
+Your lungs are made up of three lobes on the right and two lobes on the left, although each lung is about the same size.
+Sometimes lung damage associated with an NTM infection may be isolated or most severe in one lobe or one area of your lung.
+Surgical removal of that lobe or area ("lobectomy" or "segmentectomy") combined with other treatments such as antibiotics may be recommended.

 Influenza, which is commonly called flu, can be serious for a patient with an NTM infection.
 Speak with your doctor to be certain you understand the difference between the "flu" and a cold.
 For patients with chronic lung disease, an annual flu shot or vaccine and a periodic (once every five years) pneumovax or vaccine against pneumonia is generally advisable.